MagdalenaRomanowska/REST-API-practising-endpoints/README.md

 ### **General info**
-- App is made for eductional purposes during Web Developer Bootcamp 2020.
+- App is made for eductional purposes (server Express, practising endpoints) during Web Developer Bootcamp 2020.

 ### **Running the project**
 - One can run this project with command: